rogerprinceley/movietrailerwebsite/README.md

 2. Extract the contents of the zip file
 3. Execute the code by running: `python.exe entertainment_center.py`

+NOTE: If the script fails to launch the browser, the page can be launched by opening `fresh_tomatoes.html` using a browser.

 # Project contents
 1. `media.py` - Contains the Movie class
 2. `entertainment_center.py` - Contains the main function to be launched